joshydavid/information-security-study-notes/security-interview-questions/encryption-and-authentication.md

 - Purpose: Used for both key exchange and encryption/decryption.
 - Asymmetric encryption system based on the difficulty of factoring large numbers.

-## If You’re Going to Compress and Encrypt a File, Which Do You Do First and Why?
+## If you're going to compress and encrypt a file, which one do you do first and why?

 - Compress first, then encrypt:
 - Reason: Compression reduces the file size by removing redundant data, making the encryption process more efficient.
 If you encrypt first, the data will be randomized, making it difficult to compress effectively.